Skip to main content

 Output 03

-End with an update the team can inspect.
+End with an approved file the team can inspect.

 How review and approval work